 Per federal regulation, all work-study students must be supervised by a permanent staff member, not another student of the department or organization.
 This supervisor must sign all forms and approve timecards.
 The supervisor must also be present on a regular basis to review the performance of the students.

 We maintain a list of employers whose names appear as supervisors on the Work-Study Authorization Form.
-All correspondence is sent to this person.
-The contact person is then responsible for passing information along to the appropriate supervisors.
-Employers should notify us immediately if the contact person changes.
+This is the person who will receive communications from the Work-Study Office.

 Review the steps below outlining the hiring process.

 Before hiring a work-study student, an employer must first establish a University chartstring from which the employer's share of the student's wage is drawn.

 On-campus employers should contact the Budget Office to open account codes 60122 (Federal Work-Study) and 60120 (Temporary Student Wages) on their chartstring.